alirizaihn/Game-Collector/README.md

 # Game Collector

-### Açıklama
+### Description

-Game Collector güncel oyunların, bu oyunlar ile ilgili yayınlanma tarihlerinin, ratinglerinin ve oyunlar hakkındaki kısa bilgilerin bulunduğu bir uygulamadır.
-Bu uygulamada aynı zamanda oyunları favorilerinize ekleyebilir ve oyunlar ile ilgili notlar oluşturabilirsiniz.
+Game Collector is an application that contains current games, their release dates, ratings and brief information about the games.
+In this application, you can also add games to your favorites and create notes about games.

-### Kullanılan Kütüphaneler
+### Libraries Used
 <li>pod 'AlamofireImage', '~> 4.1'</li>
 <li>pod 'Alamofire'</li>
 <li>pod 'MaterialActivityIndicator'</li>
 <li>pod 'SwiftAlertView', '~> 2.2.1'</li>

-### XCODE Versiyon
+### XCODE Version
 <li>XCode Version 14.1</li>

 ### Swift Versiyon
 <li>Swift 5 </li>

-### Minimum iOS versiyon
+### Minimum iOS Version
 <li>iOS 16.1</li>

 ### API
 <li>https://api.rawg.io/docs</li>
-<li>Belirtilen apiyi kullanabilmek için bir key' e ihtiyaç duyulmaktadır.</li>
+<li>A key is needed to use the API.</li>

-### Görseller
+### Screens

   #### Game List
 <div align="center">